 On several occasions, Rev. MacArthur has claimed he visited the crime scene where Martin Luther King Jr. was shot dead on April 4, 1968.
 This issue has taken on new urgency with the publication of an investigative report in NOQ Reports written by Paige Rogers.

-Over several decades, MacArthur has described hearing about the murder of Martin Luther King, Jr. In essence, he has said he was in the Jackson, MS NAACP office of Charles Evers, brother of civil rights martyr Medgar Evers when a man entered the office and said King had been shot.
+Over several decades, MacArthur has described hearing about the murder of Martin Luther King, Jr while being in Jackson, MS. In essence, he has said he was in the Jackson NAACP office of Charles Evers, brother of civil rights martyr Medgar Evers when a man entered the office and said King had been shot.
 At that point, several of the men including John Perkins and MacArthur traveled to Memphis to see the crime scene.
 MacArthur claims the scene wasn’t monitored and the men were able to inspect the King’s blood stains at the Lorraine Motel and examine the bathroom from where James Earl Ray fired the fatal shots.

 In Rogers article, Charles Evers is quoted saying he was in his car when he received word of the shooting.
 In the first edition of a book where he gives an account of the event, he says he heard of the shooting on the radio.
 In subsequent accounts, he said he got a call on his car phone.
 In any case, he was not in his office in Jackson.